keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_adhoc.md

 * Fact files can also be executable.
 If your fact file is marked as execuable Ansible will run it and return the `json` output it expects from stdout.
 Create a new file `fact_bash.fact` with the following content, execute `chmod +x fact_bash.fact`.
-Execute the file with the command `./fact_bash.fact` to make sure there are no syntax errors.
+Execute the file with the command `./fact_bash.fact` to make sure there are no syntax errors

 ```
 #!/bin/bash